thekthuser/es_api/README.md

 The following indices exist in Elasticsearch:

-* foo_index: characters with first names start with 'f'
+* foo_index: characters whose first names start with 'f'
 * bar_index: real people
 * baz_index: fictional people
-* buzz_index: all characters, real and fictional
+* buzz_index: all people, real and fictional

 Each Elasticseach document is in this format:
 * _index